RX J1856.5−3754: Vacuum birefringence

-In 2016 a team of astronomers from Italy, Poland, and the U.K. using the Very Large Telescope reported observational indications of vacuum birefringence from RX J1856.5−3754.
+In 2016 a team of astronomers from Italy, Poland, and the UK using the Very Large Telescope reported observational indications of vacuum birefringence from RX J1856.5−3754.
 A degree of polarization of about 16% was measured from the visible spectrum being large enough to support evidence but not discovery due to the low accuracy of star model and the uncertain direction of the neutron magnetization axis.